AdaneNT/Gait-Analysis-Toolkit/README.md

 # Gait Analysis Toolkit
-A machine learning-based gait analysis system using wearable inertial sensor data to recognize common human activities of daily living (ADLs), such as:
+Applications include remote monitoring of Parkinson’s disease, stroke rehabilitation, and activity tracking in healthcare and smart environments.
+A machine learning-based gait analysis system using wearable inertial sensors to recognize common human activities of daily living (ADLs), such as:
 - 🚶 Walking
 - 🏃 Jogging
 - 🧍 Standing